aus10powell/aus10powell.github.io/_pages/about.md

 ---
+layout: single
+title: About Me
 permalink: /about/
 ---

+I've lived in Northern California most of my life.

 I started my data journey with Physics and Mathematics later continuing on in Statistics.
 My new education journey is to become a better software engineer as I have come to appreciate and love a well-engineered data solution as much as the insights themselves.